-My name is Cristina and I’m what you may call a digital enthusiast.
-I’m an experienced content writer and a Google Partner, Certified in AdWords Search & Display Advertising and, for the past 4 years, I’ve been focusing on the eCommerce industry.
+My name is Cristina and I’m a digital enthusiast.
+I’m an experienced content writer and a Google Partner, Certified in AdWords Search & Display Advertising and, for the past 6 years, I’ve been focusing on Content Marketing and eCommerce.

 My background includes an education in foreign languages and law.
 A storyteller at heart, I love working creatively and have a real soft-spot for happenings that make a positive impact on people’s lives and attitudes.